megacamelus/camel-upstream-info/camel-documentation/camel-kafka.md

 `bootstrapServers`, or the `producerConfig` and `consumerConfig` property sets can be explicitly defined to enable features such as SSL/SASL.
-To use, this repository must be placed in the Camel registry, either manually or by registration as a bean in Spring/Blueprint, as it is `CamelContext` aware.
+To use, this repository must be placed in the Camel registry, either manually or by registration as a bean in Spring, as it is `CamelContext` aware.

 Sample usage is as follows: